Nishant-afk/Nishant-afk/README.md

 Looking to learn new things
 I know C/C++, Java and Python(Learning More!)
 Interest in Web Development 👩‍💻.
-My skills include HTML, CSS, Javascript
+My skills include HTML, CSS, Javascript.
-Also interseted in gaming.
+(Also interseted in gaming)

 <!---
 Nishant-afk/Nishant-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.